pallets/flask/esof/docs/esof.md

 -   feature
 -   master

-This organization allows:
+This organization allows :
-simultaneous working in different areas support to applications that uses a old version of this framework.
+-   simultaneous working in different areas
+-   support to applications that uses a old version of this framework.

 This structure design is been kept organised by the founder of the project.